 In a few places on the graphical pages, you will see fan-style gauges.
 For sex hormones, you will see one for the balance between 5a/5b metabolism as well as methylation.
 For adrenal hormones, you will see one to represent the balance between cortisol and cortisone metabolites.
 These indexes simply look at the ratio of hormones for a preference.
 An average or "normal" ratio between the two metabolites (or groups of metabolites) will give a result in the middle (as shown here).
-If the ratio between the metabolites measured is "low" the gauge will lean to the left and similarly to the right if the ratio is higher than normal.
+If the ratio between the metabolites measured in lloud the groups will leave to the left and similarly to the right if the ratio between the metabolites measured is "low" the gauge will lean to the left and similarly to the right if the ratio is higher than normal.